DOWNLAND ART TRAIL

 Loupe Cooper

-Loupe came to the Changing Chalk project and developed a newfound love of the Eastbourne Downland via volunteering with the monthly conservation group who look after Butts Lane meadow.
-Her most recent artwork as been inspired by the variety of chalk grassland meadow flowers, ancient maps of Willingdon and….moths!
-She will be inviting you to explore the meadow area and look closely at the ground.
+Eastbourne resident Loupe developed a newfound love of the Eastbourne Downland via volunteering with the Changing Chalk ranger-led monthly conservation group who look after Butts Lane meadow (a.k.a.
+Little Sheepdown) on behalf of Eastbourne Borough Council.
+Her most recent artwork has been inspired by the huge variety of chalk grassland flowers and associated animal life in the meadow, ancient maps of Willingdon and….moths!
+She will be inviting you to explore the meadow, looking closely at the ground and listening to the sounds!

 Eve Tomkins

 Eve is a young & talented land-craft artist and metalworker who graduated from Brighton University Design and Craft degree in Summer of 2024.
-Her beautiful metalwork sculptures are inspired by and perfectly reflect the downland landscape.
+Her beautiful, delicate but strong steel and copper sculptures are inspired by and perfectly reflect the downland landscape within which they will be installed, following the forms of the landscape and framing historical landmarks made by our ancestors.

 Rachel Kiley

-Rachel is a photographer who lives right within the Eastbourne Downland and loves exploring it with an immersive photography style.
-She is also an experienced at supporting groups and individuals of all ages and backgrounds to discover new ways of exploring and seeing the natural world around them.
-You will find Rachel’s QR-coded prompts for engaging with the landscape all around the Butts Brow art trail.
+Rachel is a photographer who lives locally within the Eastbourne Downland and loves exploring it with an immersive style of photography.
+She is also very experienced at supporting individuals and groups of all ages and backgrounds to discover new ways of exploring and understanding natural world around them.
+You will find Rachel’s QR-coded prompts for engaging with the landscape at several points around the trail, from Butts Lane to Butts Brow and beyond!

-To find out more about the project or to volunteer, email Jennie Smith, our Chalk Life Ranger, here
+To find out more about the downland art trail or our work on the Changing Chalk project, email Jennie Smith, Chalk Life Ranger, here